 OneMain Financial doesn’t have a minimum credit score requirement for borrowers.
-This means that you can still qualify for a personal loan even if you’re only starting to build your credit.
+This means that you can still qualify for an installment loan for bad credit from OneMain even if you’re only starting to build your credit.
 This lack of credit score requirement also makes them a good choice if you have bad credit.

 You can borrow anywhere from $1,500 to $30,000.
 For secured loans, the average APR is at 9.99%.
 For unsecured loans, this goes up to 16.05% to 35.99%.

 One of the advantages of OneMain’s personal loans is the same-day funding process.
 As soon as the lender finishes processing your submitted requirements, you can expect the loan funds within the day.

 Is your credit score at 620?
 If so, then you may want to consider taking out a quick loan from Upgrade.
 Whether you need a loan of $1,000 or $50,000, this lender can provide you with what you need, and in as little as 24 hours at that!